iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

 ### Fixed: incorrect owner and permission for rotated Dovecot log files

+!!! attention

+    This is applicable to Linux, not FreeBSD and OpenBSD.

 iRedMail-0.9.6 and earlier releases have an incorrect logrotate setting for Dovecot log file, it causes all Dovecot log files are empty due to no required permission to open log files.
 Please follow steps below to fix it.